 The Category handling and Missing values methods, and their related controls, specify how a categorical variable is handled.

 - Dummy-encoding (vectorization) creates a vector of 0/1 flags of length equal to the number of categories in the categorical variable.
-You can choose to drop one of the dummies so that they are not linearly dependent, or let Dataiku decide.
+You can choose to drop one of the dummies so that they are not linearly dependent, or let Dataiku decide (in which case the least frequently occurring category is dropped).
 There is a limit on the number of dummies, which can be based on a maximum number of categories, the cumulative proportion of rows accounted for by the most popular rows, or a minimum number of samples per category.

 - Replace by 0/1 flag indicating presence